pierre01/SensorAnimation/README.md

 This example shows how to use the accelerometer sensor to create a Leveler app

-The App also detects when the phone orientation changes
+The App also detects when the phone orientation changes and displays 2 different UI depending on the orientation.

 In Landscape mode it animates a bubble to indicate the flatness of the surface the device lays on.